 Extensive consultation and review of the District's FESL data are consistent in demonstrating a need to remain focused on supporting literacy development, specifically in primary years.
-The District is highlighting a need to develop strong numeracy foundations in elementary years which have not been a primary focus for the district in recent history.
-The Numeracy/Literacy support teacher position is intended to support the development of strong Tier 1 instructional practice in elementary years.
+The District has highlighted a need to develop strong numeracy foundations in elementary years.
+Continuing Numeracy/Literacy support teacher positions is intended to support the development of strong Tier 1 instructional practice in elementary years.